-Because IRV's counting algorithm goes through one round for each losing candidate until a winner is decided, elections can take many rounds to compute.
-The image below represents a sample election vote tally in the multi-round IRV process.
+Because RCV's counting algorithm goes through one round for each losing candidate until a winner is decided, elections can take many rounds to compute.
+The image below represents a sample election vote tally in the multi-round RCV process.
 It's hard for observers and lay voters to draw meaningful conclusions about voter preferences from these intermediate results:

 STAR Voting always completes in two rounds

 STAR Voting is simple to tabulate, with transparent results that show overall popular support for every candidate.
-You can see the election results of the sample election run with SRV below:
+You can see the election results of the sample election run with STAR below:

-The winner of an IRV election cannot be tabulated until all ballot information is reported to a central location.
-Maine, which just passed IRV, is dealing with the headaches of this system now, expecting that "ballots would have to be shipped by town clerks to a central location in Augusta for additional voting rounds.
+The winner of an RCV election cannot be tabulated until all ballot information is reported to a central location.
+Maine, which adopted RCV for some elections in 2018, is dealing with the headaches of this system.
+"Ballots would have to be shipped by town clerks to a central location in Augusta for additional voting rounds.
 Thus the outcome of an election in a multiple-candidate race might not be known for several weeks."

 STAR Voting results can be summed by precinct

 STAR Voting gives information that is useful in understanding how the local electorate felt about the election and makes the results easier to verify by hand-recount.
 Each precinct sums the scores for each candidate and creates a preference matrix tallying how many ballots prefer each candidate to each other candidate in the race.
 The central election authority adds up all the precinct sums and all of the precinct preference matrices.
 The final winner is determined by looking up the two top scoring candidates in the final preference matrix to see which one more voters preferred.